abatsakidis/Scythian/README.md

 ## How To ##

-To start, run the installer: sudo ./install.sh
+To start, run the installer: sudo ./install.sh <br>
 Install the dependencies first via option 1) Install/Check Dependencies

 ## Author ##